Last revised: October 7, 2017

 In other words, the context is a controversy over authority, and Jesus himself poses the parameters in terms of a contrast between heaven and things human.
 I would like to suggest, then, that “a man, a householder” is meant to steer us away from seeing this character as God.
 On the positive side, this man is patient like God is, sending repeated delegations instead of an army, but that doesn’t make him God — especially if one supplies an ending in which the man does finally send an army when they kill his son.
 The Parable of the Wicked Tenants portrays a drama similar to the biblical drama of God sending the prophets and Jesus, but God supplies a decidedly different ending to the story: raising the Son to return as forgiveness, not vengeance.

-3. Another crucial passage that supplies background for this parable is Matthew 11:6-15
+3. Another crucial passage that supplies background for this parable is Matthew 11:6-15; see Advent 3A.

 1. Raymund Schwager, Must There Be Scapegoats? pp. 139ff.
-Link to an excerpt of a crucial nine page segment of this groundbreaking book (the first book using mimetic theory to interpret scripture except for Girard’s own Things Hidden, which appeared in the same year, 1978).
-Schwager highlights the prominent role of Psalm 118:22 in the New Testament, this passage among them; see the wider section “Jesus as the Scapegoat for the World” (pp. 136-145).
+In a crucial nine page segment of this groundbreaking book (the first book using mimetic theory to interpret scripture except for Girard’s own Things Hidden, which appeared in the same year, 1978), Schwager highlights the prominent role of Psalm 118:22 in the New Testament, this passage among them; see the wider section “Jesus as the Scapegoat for the World” (pp. 136-145).

 2. Raymund Schwager, Jesus in the Drama of Salvation, pp. 135-136.
 Three weeks ago (Proper 19A) I concluded my excerpts from Schwager at a crucial part of his argument on p.
 135. The continuation of that quote moves into a brilliant use of this gospel text: